 6. Reach out directly.

 Pick up the phone and call your fundraisers.
 Ask them how things are going, and thank them for their work.
 Or, write a personalized note/email to thank fundraisers for their support.
+Also consider adding texts to the mix — they’re a great way to send a virtual high-five to fundraisers as they reach milestones.

 7. Get creative.